anth12/inner-fire/_adventures/outdoor-adventures-in-2022.md

   - price: "220"
     description: See PDF for details
 ---
-**Spring: Friday 1st April - Tuesday 5th April 2022 at Watermillock Village Hall, close to Ullswater in the heart of the Lake District.
-Residential cost: £220 Visit hall website [here](https://www.watermillockvillagehall.co.uk/) or for further information about the residential check this [PDF](https://www.dropbox.com/s/cuu1rslar5chxvp/Spectrums%20Spirals%20and%20Spheres.pdf?dl=0)**
+**Spring: Friday 1st April - Sunday 3rd April 2022 at Watermillock Village Hall, close to Ullswater in the heart of the Lake District.
+Residential cost: £50 for camping, use of hall facilities and stretching classes.
+Visit hall website [here](https://www.watermillockvillagehall.co.uk/) or email me.**

 **Summer, 17th-21st  July 2022 - camping nestled beneath the Howgill Fells on a friendly site with modern facilities.
 Residential cost: £220.
 Visit campsite website [here](https://www.lowgreensidefarmcampsite.co.uk/) or for further information about the residential check this [PDF](https://www.dropbox.com/s/wgd0yaix7zw17w3/Asana%20Adventure%20and%20More.pdf?dl=0)**